astrophpeter/SFH-COSMOS/README.md

 * SHF isn't dependant on smooth / featured morphology.
 Even for red type galaxies only.
 Red type were selected by plotting distribution of VmJ colour and dividing bimodal population by eye VmJ < 0.95. (see starpyplots)

 * SHF is dependant on enviroment.
-For low bin redshift (0-0.5) Med-High over-densities mean greater tq.
+For low bin redshift (0-0.5) Med-High over-densities mean lower tq.
 Larger hump in tq.
 Low over-density no hump in tq.